English & Communications

 • Plays must be sent as a Microsoft Word document or PDF.
 They MUST NOT include the name of the playwright anywhere on the script as we conduct the festival using “blind” judging.
 (If selected for publication, you will be asked for a Word version of your play for re-formatting purposes.)

-• Comedic or dramatic plays of all types fitting this year’s theme of EMPOWERMENT will be accepted.
+• Comedic or dramatic plays of all types fitting this year’s theme of SEEN AND UNSEEN will be accepted.

 • Plays must have 2-4 characters (no more, no less to be considered).